zostay/vim-raku/CONTRIBUTING.md

 **IMPORTANT**

-To make things easier on everyone, try to reproduce the issue with a minimal vim setup and an up-to-date checkout of vim-perl6.
+To make things easier on everyone, try to reproduce the issue with a minimal vim setup and an up-to-date checkout of vim-raku.
 Taking the time to help out with issues you have found makes things easier on all of us, and that's the whole reason this is an open project. =)

-Also, before you report something as a bug, please make sure you're using the latest version of vim-perl6 from Git.
+Also, before you report something as a bug, please make sure you're using the latest version of vim-raku from Git.
 If you're using an older version, chances are that you're stumbling on a bug that someone else has in the past.

 If you have read and understand these guidelines, add the text "I have read the guidelines" in your issue